-The Value Of Conventions

-Conventions are held to provide an opportunity for those of similar interests to get together and exchange ideas and information.
+The Social Committee of the S.G.A. was responsible for the dinner.
+Members of the committee are Rac Ann Baldino, chairman; Barbara Loesch, Bridget Caronia and Elaine Pantel, Faculty advisor is Mrs. Joan Fisher The Value Of Conventions Conventions are held to provide an opportunity for those of similar interests to get together and exchange ideas and information.
 Of course, various social activities are scheduled to help make new acquaintances and provide some variation from the usual meetings, but the acid test of a good con-vention is whether or not its participants act on and thereby benefit from its program.
 When attending conventions and meetings you find students from all over the country attempting to answer students from all over the country attempting to answer questions concerning their respective publications, clubs, and student organizations.
-By means of panel discussions, guest speakers, judging of publications, etc. and friendly conver-sations many questions are answered.
-New ideas are cultiv-ated and with them new problems arise and the cycle of progress is renewed.

-While speaking to a fellow student recently, he ex-pressed the wish that each school represented at conventions and meetings would act on one idea that might benefit their college.
+By means of panel discussions, guest speakers, judging of publications, etc. and friendly conversations many questions are answered.
+New ideas are cultivated and with them new problems arise and the cycle of progress is renewed.
+While speaking to a fellow student recently, he expressed the wish that each school represented at conventions and meetings would act on one idea that might benefit their college.
 If this could be accomplished it would mean everyone college.
 If this could be accomplished it would mean everyone would benefit.
 Imagine the results if we took advantage of one idea from each convention attended.
 With this in mind let us begin our march forward by beginning now!
-We will improve our gublication through what we have learned and are looking forward to seeing other groups also take this step ahead

-Raise Your Rating!
+We will improve our publication through what we have learned and are looking forward to seeing other groups also take this step ahead Raise Your Rating!

-The evaluating committee was impressed with Paterson State's hospitality, professional attitudes, and the coperation of staff and students.
+The evaluating committee was impressed with Paterson State's hospitality, professional attitudes, and the cooperation of staff and students.
 We are all proud of the high rating our college received but our job now is to keep raising our own standards.
 Our new library, gymnasium, and addition to the cafe-teria will contribute greatly to our campus and its activities; but the "life" of a college is the student body and their attitudes and participation in campus affairs.

 Such little things as putting empty coke bottles where they belong, attending club meetings regularly and taking an active part, tell how you feel toward your college more than anything you might say.
 The benefits you receive from your college career are determined by how much you put into these four years.

-Good Luck To The Garden Club

-Students with a "green thumb" and those who are interested in gardening and beautifying our campus can now join the Garden Club under the direction of Dr. White, One of the first signs of Spring, the bulbs sprouting in the circle in front of the cafeteria, is proof of the beauty that can be attained through further projects of this kind.
+Good Luck To The Garden Club Students with a "green thumb" and those who are instrains with a green union and mose who are in-terested in gardening and beautifying our campus can now join the Garden Club under the direction of Dr. White.
+One of the first signs of Spring, the bulbs sprouting in the circle in front of the cafeteria, is proof of the beauty that can be attained through further projects of this kind.
 We have the land, all that is needed is student interest to transform our campus into a garden spot.
-Congratulations to those who made "project bulbs" a success
+Congratulations to those who made "project bulbs" a SHCCESS

-PATERSON STATE BEACON

-Produced Monthly Under The
+PATERSON STATE BEACON Produced Monthly Under The